Inflation has taken off with a vengeance over the last 12 months. This has resulted in rising prices for food, fuel and much more!

 If you already have a financial plan, review it annually.
 Right now, inflation will impact some aspects of your financial plan so you may need to make some adjustments.

-To stay on a committed savings schedule, try to stay consistent on how much you put away each month.
-Once you determine how much and how often you want to contribute to your savings goals, you can arrange to set up the automatic transfer and your savings begin to accumulate without lifting a finger.
+To stick to a savings schedule, try to stay consistent on how much you put away each month.
+Once you determine how much and how often you want to contribute to your savings goals, you can arrange an automatic transfer and your savings begin to accumulate without lifting a finger.
 You can read more HERE.

 4. Smart spending

 It’s no secret, the cost of living is increasing.
-Whether you’re a family of four or a single person, you’re likely feeling that you must make your money stretch further these days.
-It’s how you approach buying decisions that is key to your overall financial fitness.
+Whether you’re a family of four or a single person, you’re likely feeling that inflation pinch.

 Create a budget and keep track of your spending.
 A budget can let you see your spending habits and help you find ways to save.
 You can use the MoneyWhizz Budgeting Buddy as a useful guide to make your finances visible.

-There may be lots of financial uncertainty today and into the future, but you can continue to build your financial resilience by creating and sticking to a budget, continually revisiting your financial plan, putting more in savings and choosing smart investments.
+While there may be lots of financial uncertainty today, you can continue to build your financial resilience by creating and sticking to a budget, continually revisiting your financial plan, putting more in savings and choosing smart investments.

 Frank Conway is a Qualified Financial Adviser.